Transactions¶

 Batch-wide phase-2 evaluation

-Phase-2 (Plutus) validation is performed once for the whole batch (mempool safety), even though script inputs/contexts are constructed from both sub- and top-level components.
+Phase-2 (Plutus) validation is performed once for the whole batch, even though script inputs/contexts are constructed from both sub- and top-level components.

 -